 During the restaurant’s renovation, Corigliano purchased a kitchen trailer in which staff prepared a limited menu of burgers, salads and hot dogs on the outside patio.
 This sent a message to the community and guests that the restaurant was still in business and would return to full service after renovations were completed.

-On December 8, 2013, a year and two months after Sandy hit, the refurbished Marina Café opened it doors, and nearly 90 percent of the staff returned to work.
+On December 8, 2013, a year and two months after Sandy hit, the refurbished Marina Café opened its doors once again, and nearly 90 percent of the staff returned to work.